Skip to Main Content

 Costume Designers

-We connect you with New York costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Steiner Studios' wardrobe facilities, Broadway's Garment District workshops, the Fashion Institute of Technology's resources, and the city's unmatched density of fashion houses, vintage dealers, and specialty costume suppliers.
+Here is the short of it.
+We connect you with New York costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to Steiner Studios' wardrobe facilities, Broadway's Garment District workshops, the Fashion Institute of Technology's resources, and the city's unmatched density of fashion houses, vintage dealers, and specialty costume suppliers.

 ACT 01